 When their son was born, they took precautions to allow him and Bear to cohabitate safely, while also not allowing Bear's quality of life to suffer.
 However, they realized that the risk of human error when dealing with dogs and children is too great and they recognized it was in Bear's best interest to go to a Sanctuary.
 Our Executive Director agreed to foster him as soon as we were settled at the Ranch.
 When they moved to a new house a little while later, the stress of the move led to Bear biting his owner and they were no longer about to keep him with them until we could take him in.

 Still, his family refused to give up on him.

-They paid to have him stay in a boarding facility where they could visit him frequently, and he was safe until we were ready for him.
+They paid to have him stay at a boarding facility where he was safe until we were ready for him, and visited him frequently.

 However, dogs like Bear are the reason we began this sanctuary to begin with, and in our opinion his behavioral special needs don’t make him any less deserving of a wonderful life.
-He is a dog with aggression, however his behavior can be safely managed for the rest of his life.
-Maybe not in a home environment, but in a sanctuary facility with professionals, Bear can live a long and happy life without concern of him hurting anyone.
+Yes, he's a dog with aggression, but his behavior can be safely managed for the rest of his life, maybe not in a home environment, but in a sanctuary facility with professionals, Bear can live a long and happy life without the concern of him hurting anyone.

 We strongly believe dogs like Bear deserve that chance, and we are excited to have him in our Sanctuary and with our Wayward family!